 © Dave Henniker

-Find out how we can finish the job together.
+Find out how pavement parking's days are numbered and how we can finish the job together.

 © Andy Carlin / Cycle Walk Vote

-Living Streets Scotland has launched a new project which will support communities and local authorities to introduce 20mph areas.
+Living Streets Scotland support communities and local authorities to introduce 20mph areas.

 We’re creating a walking nation.
 We’ve got the know-how to make it happen but we can’t do it alone.
 Together with our partners and funders we can make extraordinary things happen.